DomovoiG/MajEngine/README.md

 # Game
-First game,. working through basic game machenics such as windows, loops, and other requirements.
+First game,. working through basic game mechanics such as windows, loops, and other requirements.